WeMakeDevs/github-tutorial/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
-- this community for sure is going to create wonders !!
+- this community will create wonders !!